Hiram M. Hiller Jr.: Expeditions

-First expedition (1895–1896)

 In October 1895, Hiller, Furness, and Harrison left the United States, using their own money to search for the fabled Dayak headhunters of Borneo to collect ethnological specimens for the new University of Pennsylvania Museum of Archaeology and Anthropology.
 On their way to the South Seas, they stopped at Yokohama, Amami, and Okinawa, among other places in Japan, arriving in Borneo after seven months of travel from the United States.
 They spent four months traveling and collecting in Borneo, although they did not always travel together.
 After leaving Borneo, they traveled to Singapore, Saigon, and China before returning to Japan, the Republic of Hawaii, and the United States.
 Hiller arrived in Kahoka on December 4, 1896.

-Second expedition (1897–1898)

 Five months later (May 1897), they were off to Borneo again.
 Traveling by way of Japan, Shanghai, Hong Kong, and Saigon, they returned to Singapore and used it as a base for a number of expeditions into such places as Kalimantan, Sarawak, British Malaya, and Tambak before returning the way they came.
 They returned in August or September 1898.

-Third expedition (1899–1900)
+While on expedition, Hiller was elected to the American Philosophical Society.

 Unlike their other expeditions, the third was an eastward journey.
 They sailed for England on June 14, 1899, traveling from London to Paris and Marseilles before boarding the Ernest Simon for Asia.
 The voyage took them through the Suez Canal and to Djibouti before arriving in Colombo, Ceylon.
 They traveled in Ceylon, India, Burma, and Australia before sailing for Hawaii (recently annexed by the United States) and Vancouver, circling the world before returning home in May 1900.

-Fourth expedition (1901)

 Their last voyage may have been somewhat restricted by the realities of life (the three were all over 30 by this point).
 Leaving Philadelphia in February 1901, they traveled to New Orleans and San Francisco before sailing for Honolulu and Yokohama aboard the Sir Coptic.
 They extensively toured Japan, particularly Hokkaido.
 Hiller met Jenichiro Oyabe, a Japanese man who had been educated as a missionary at Yale University and Howard University.
 Oyabe served as a translator and a guide for a side-expedition to the Ainu people, and consequently Hiller amassed a large collection of the objects of Ainu daily life before proceeding to the East Indies.
 While in the East Indies, he would collect the holotype of the Sumatran slow loris, which was named after him as Nycticebus hilleri.
 Once Hiller returned home, he stayed in contact with Oyabe, who wrote him friendly letters encouraging him to "tell the world about my beloved Ainu people."